 This is a question that we frequently get asked by our clients.
 It seems like an important one; if you have just surveyed many of your customers to measure NPS you need to know what this number really means.
 However the answer to this question is not straight-forward and can depend on many factors.

 However, knowing this average doesn’t tend to be enough.
-If 33 is average then what is good?
+If 35 is the average, then what is good?
 Instead of looking at good, we often then refer to ‘best-in-class’.
-If we look at the best scores that we have collected in b2b markets then the top scores are in the range 65-70.
-This is a large jump from 33, and perhaps a daunting score to achieve from your starting point.
+If we look at the best scores that we have collected in b2b markets, then the top scores are in the range 65-75.
+This is a large jump from 35, and perhaps a daunting score to achieve from your starting point.

-An additional word of caution when looking at NPS ratings is to consider the geography of the NPS you measured.
+Our research also highlights that it is important to take into account cultural survey bias.
 We have found that there is consistently differences in the way different cultures place their sentiment on a 0 to 10 scale.
 The map below shows how average NPS scores can vary by different continent.
 The Americas are known to often give more positive ratings than Europeans.
 Even within a continent however there can be significant variation – Mexico is often the most likely country to give you a 10, whereas Canada is one of the least likely to flatter you.
 Putting your NPS in context of whom you asked the question to in the first place is important.